Gauge structure of Yang-Mills theories with extra dimensions: Summary

 The fact that the $f^{(\underline{0})}$ direction allows us to identify the connections of the standard gauge group, means that any class of field with component along this direction does not receive mass at the $R^{-1}$ scale.
-Only those fields along the $f^{(\underline{m})}(\bar x)$ directions are endowed with mass by the Kaluza-Klein mechanism.
-In order to recover the known particle spectrum of the standard theory, the basis $\{ f^{(\underline{0})}, \, f^{(\underline{m})}(\bar x)\}$ was divided into two sub-bases: the basis of even functions, $\{ f^{(\underline{0})}, \, f^{(\underline{m})}_E(\bar x)\}$, and the basis of odd functions, $\{ f^{(\underline{m})}_O(\bar x)\}$.
+In contraposition, only those fields along the $f^{(\underline{m})}(\bar x)$ directions are endowed with mass by the Kaluza-Klein mechanism.
+In order to recover the known particle spectrum of the standard theory, the basis $\{ f^{(\underline{0})}, \, f^{(\underline{m})}(\bar x)\}$ was divided into two sub-bases: a basis of even functions, $\{ f^{(\underline{0})}, \, f^{(\underline{m})}_{\rm E}(\bar x)\}$, and a basis of odd functions, $\{ f^{(\underline{m})}_{\rm O}(\bar x)\}$.
 It was postulated that, with respect to the reflection $\bar{x}\to-\bar{x}$, fields with standard counterpart are necessarily even, while fields without standard counterpart are odd.
-The Kaluza-Klein mass-generating mechanism operates through the generators of the translations group $T(n)$ of the inhomogeneous group ${\rm ISO}(n)$.
-Because of this, it is natural to define the set of orthonormal functions $\{ f^{(\underline{0})}, \, f^{(\underline{m})}_E(\bar x), \, f^{(\underline{m})}_O(\bar x)\}$ as the eigenfunctions of the Casimir invariant of ${\rm ISO}(n)$ associated with the translations.
+The Kaluza-Klein mass-generating mechanism operates through the generators of the translations group ${\rm T}(n)$ of the inhomogeneous group ${\rm ISO}(n)$.
+Because of this, it is natural to define the set of orthonormal functions $\{ f^{(\underline{0})}, \, f^{(\underline{m})}_{\rm E}(\bar x), \, f^{(\underline{m})}_{\rm O}(\bar x)\}$ as the eigenfunctions of the Casimir invariant of ${\rm ISO}(n)$ associated with the translations.
 Parity was introduced by assuming a compact manifold made of $n$ copies of the orbifold $S^1/Z_2$.
 Dirichlet boundary conditions on the odd solutions were assumed, whereas Neumann boundary conditions were imposed on the even solutions.
 The eigenvalues of the Casimir invariant are the squared masses of the Kaluza-Klein particles.
-The zero eigenvalue correspond to the eigenfunction $f^{(\underline{0})}$.\\
+The eigenfunction associated with the zero eigenvalue corresponds to the constant $f^{(\underline{0})}$. \\